lempire123/Aurora-MultiSend/README.md

 _**How does the contract work?**_

-The contract allows the aurora foundation to register a number of addresses and the corresponding percentage of aurora tokens they are each entitled to.
-The foundation can then deposit aurora tokens into the contract, which will be distributed to the investors according to their share.
+- Aurora Foundation calls the "multisend" function with the following parameters :
+  - Array of addresses (contains the recipients of the aurora tokens)
+  - Array of number (contains the amount of aurora each address should receive)
+  - Sum (the total number of aurora tokens to distribute

+- The function will make a few checks to makes sure all parameters have been
+  entered correctly, loops through the array of addresses, and sends the aurora tokens from the caller (aurora Foundation), to the address in the array, with the corresponding amount.